 It will smell pleasantly sour and show no signs of mold or spoilage.
 You’ll likely notice a beer-like scent and should see bubbles all the way through the mixture.

 Once your starter is fully fermented, you are then ready to bake with it or store it.
+You’ll find links to yummy recipes further down this post.

 Do You Need to Discard Half of Your Sourdough Starter?